Rare $b \to d$ decays in covariant confined quark model: Theoretical Framework

 where ${\bf G}_{\mu\nu}$ and $F_{\mu\nu}$ are the gluon and photon field strengths, respectively; ${\bf T}_{a_1a_2}$ are the generators of the $SU(3)$ color group; $a_1$ and $a_2$ denote color indices (they are omitted in the color-singlet currents).
-The chirality projection operators are $P_{L,R} = (1 \mp \gamma_5)/2$ and $\mu$ is a renormalization scale. $\ord_{1,2}$ are current-current operators, $\ord_{3-6}$ are QCD penguin operators, $\ord_{7,8}$ are ``magnetic penguin" operators, and $\ord_{9,10}$ are semileptonic electroweak penguin operators.
+The chirality projection operators are $P_{L,R} = (1 \mp \gamma_5)/2$ and $\mu$ is a renormalization scale. $\ord_{1,2}$ are current-current operators, $\ord_{3-6}$ are QCD penguin operators, $\ord_{7,8}$ are dipole operators, and $\ord_{9,10}$ are semileptonic electroweak penguin operators.
 We denote the QCD quark masses by the bar symbol to distinguish them from the constituent quark masses used in the model.
+The matrix element for $b\to d\ell^+\ell^-$ can be written as \cite{Buras:1994dj,Kruger:1996dt}